dbrgn/svg2polylines/README.md

 - `svg2polylines-ffi` contains a C interface so that the library can be used from other programming languages like C or Python.

-Minimal supported Rust version: 1.15.
+Minimal supported Rust version: 1.16.
+(1.15 should work too, but not all examples build on it.)

 ## Preview